CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 There are 2 other files created in this repository which we need to copy into the UmbData folder.

-- /Files/UmbData/setup.sql
+- /Files/UmbData/setup.sql to /UmbData/setup.sql
-- /Files/UmbData/startup.sh
+- /Files/UmbData/startup.sh to /UmbData/startup.sh

 These two files will be used to create a blank database if none exists when the database container starts.
 That way when the website starts it will already have a blank database ready to use.

 ## 1.2 Windows vs Linux Line Endings

-Historically windows terminates line-endings in file with a carriage return and line feed (CRLF), while Linux uses a single line feed (LF) - and if you want to learn about the history of why then check out this awesome video from Scott Hanselman : [https://www.youtube.com/watch?v=TtiBhktB4Qg](https://www.youtube.com/watch?v=TtiBhktB4Qg)

-To that end, we need to make sure all our files related to this and any containers are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF).
+Once all 3 files are in the UmbData folder, make sure they all have the correct Line Endings, that they are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF).

 In VS Code, this can be done using the option as shown below.